funktechno/CommentsPress/readme.md

   * may want to comment dummy data at the bottom

 ## deploying
+* pending install scripts and being featured on one click softaculous, manual setup below
 * run `sql/acme-db.sql` CAREFUL TO NOT RESET EXISTING DATA against chosen mysql db
   * may want to change the admin user w/ your email
 * copy all most files excluding `assets,rest,mail` folders